peter085/jokes-generator/README.md

 ##usage

-To use the app, simply enter a keyword (optional) and click the "Generate Joke" button.
+To use the app, simply click the "Generate Joke" button.
 A new joke will be displayed on the screen.

 ###time taken